nik299/Intel_AI_Hackathon/README.md

 Now both the servers will be up and running.
 Download and install the apk in an android.

-# LINK FOR VIDEO SUBMISSION : https://youtu.be/-B6BJ4aR-Qc

 Later on opening the app you will be prompted to enter the ip-adress of the server.(The machine hosting and the android should be connected to the same wifi network)

 The app will be completely functional for testing now.

-# Please refer to the video to find out more on how to interact with the app.
+## Please refer to the video to find out more on how to interact with the app.

+# LINK FOR VIDEO SUBMISSION : https://youtu.be/-B6BJ4aR-Qc